 The addition of new sentinel sites will increase the sample’s representativeness and therefore provide a more robust point estimate of HIV prevalence.
 However, adding new sentinel sites reduces the comparability of values over time.
 As such, using consistent sites when undertaking trend analysis is important.

 In previous reporting rounds, several countries have reported the HIV prevalence among subpopulations of transgender women through the additional comments field in the Global AIDS Response Progress Reporting online reporting tool.
 This demonstrates that the data are feasible to obtain in different settings.

 Surveys exclusively covering transgender people are rare.
 Most data for transgender communities are drawn from surveys of men who have sex with men or sex workers.
-The risk environment reported in most transgender communities is great, placing transgender women at especially high risk of becoming HIV positive and transmitting the infection.
+The risk environment reported in most transgender communities is great, placing transgender women at especially high risk of becoming HIV- positive and transmitting the infection.
 Examples from several Latin American countries demonstrate that successful surveys can be conducted in transgender communities.
 If transgender women are respondents in surveys of sex workers, include the data with sex workers as a disaggregation.
-If transgender people are respondents in surveys among men who have sex with men, include the data under the transgender tab.
+If transgender people are respondents in surveys of men who have sex with men, include the data under the transgender tab.

 Prisoners are easily reached with services, while released individuals can be efficiently linked to appropriate care and prevention services.
 The HIV prevalence can be readily estimated and quickly provide information that can be acted on.

 In settings where high-risk behaviours for HIV transmission are criminalized, there is potential for high HIV prevalence and over-interpreting the results.
 Full understanding of the prison population is helpful during the analysis, especially the reasons for detention.